Dhund (1973 film): Plot

 On a foggy night, Chandrashekhar, who is driving his car at high speed, meets with an accident.
 He walks to a nearby house to ask for assistance.
 When nobody answers the door, he enters the house and finds the dead body of a wheelchair-using man.
 Standing nearby is a beautiful, young woman, Rani, with a gun.
 She tells him that the dead man is her husband and she has murdered him.
 She asks Chandrashekhar to call the police.
 Intrigued, Chandrashekhar asks Rani to tell her what happened.
 She tells him that her husband, Thakur Ranjit Singh, was a cruel man who used to mistreat his family and used to shoot cats and dogs with his gun for amusement (which is why nobody in the house woke up upon hearing the gunshot).
 On this night, before Chandrashekhar arrived, they had an argument and when her husband threatened to shoot her, she tried to take the gun away from him.
 In the ensuing struggle, Ranjit got shot.

 Since the murder is an accidental death and was done in self-defense, Chandrashekhar decides to help Rani.
-Together, they fake a robbery so that Ranjit's death appears to be case of a theft gone wrong and more importantly, to suggest that the murder happened at a different time and give Rani an alibi.
+Together, they fake a robbery so that Ranjit's death appears to be a case of a theft gone wrong and more importantly, to suggest that the murder happened at a different time and give Rani an alibi.
 When the police arrive, Chandrashekhar tells them that he had bumped into a man who had just come out of the house.
 The man had dropped a gun, which Chandrashekhar hands over to the police.
 Because it was a foggy night, he says he cannot identify the man.

 The police start investigating the murder and become convinced that it was committed by an insider as the "thief" seems to know his way around the house.
 Some of the important evidence they find at the crime scene is the dead man's pocket watch, an empty cigar container, and a tea tray which has fingerprints of an unknown person.
 Police soon find out that the cigar container and fingerprints belong to Suresh Saxena, a prominent lawyer and a friend of the family.
 Investigation reveals that Suresh was having an affair with Rani.
 Suresh denies being at the house on the night of the murder and claims to have been at a party that he had thrown.
 But upon enquiring, the police find out that Suresh had received a phone call from a woman and had subsequently left the party for about an hour.
 The police inspector shows Suresh's photograph to Chandrashekhar and ask him if Suresh was the man he had run into that night.
 But Chandrashekhar sticks to his story and says that he cannot positively identify the person.